unb-libraries/docker-drupal/README.md

 # unblibraries/drupal
 Simple, extensible Drupal docker container.
 Leverages the [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) my_init system.

-This image does not contain a Database (MySQL) server.
+This image does not contain a Database (MySQL) server, although the docker-compose.yml file provided for convenience will build and attach one for you.

 It builds and installs [Drupal](https://www.drupal.org/) using the embedded makefile and install profile from scratch (if a database and filesystem is not found).
 Content is served via [apache](http://httpd.apache.org/).